glouppe/info8006-introduction-to-ai/lecture8.md

 - **No guarantee** that the learned hypothesis correctly extends the checkerboard pattern in squares that do not contain training examples.
 - In general, to distinguish $O(k)$ regions, traditional supervised learning methods require $O(k)$ examples.

+???

+R: improve the flow a bit, the motivation (this and the next slides)

 ---

 # Compositional assumption